There's nothing quite like this Fresh Tomato Basil Soup made from fresh tomatoes. Try it! You won't believe how

 Got tomatoes?
 Yup, me too!
 Whether your garden (or your mom's, neighbor's, friends, etc.) is overflowing or you just can't pass up the beautiful bounty at the grocery store, farmer's market or local roadside stand, I've got a delicious idea for you - Fresh Tomato Basil Soup!

-If you’re thinking that soup should be strictly relegated to fall and winter, think outside the box a bit.
-Not only are there tons of summer veggies that are perfect for soup-making – but also, soup accompanied by a fresh salad, makes a wonderful light, healthy and delicious warm weather meal.
+If you're thinking that soup should be strictly relegated to fall and winter, think outside the box a bit.
+Not only are there tons of summer veggies that are perfect for soup-making - but soup, accompanied by a fresh salad, makes a wonderful light, healthy and delicious warm weather meal.

 I bet you eat all kinds of hot food (as in warm-hot, not spicy-hot), right?
 Pasta, pizza, grilled meats and veggies, stir fries, etc. - so why not soup?
 The trick with summer soups are to keep them light, fresh and very flavorful.
 This Fresh Tomato Basil Soup ticks all the boxes!

 The recipe calls for lots of tomatoes; 8 cups, so it’s a perfect way to utilize the seasonal bounty or even winter tomatoes at the grocery store.
 It's easy too, no need to peel or remove the seeds as the whole works will be blended later till silky smooth.
 The cast of characters also include lots of fresh basil, garlic, a pinch of sugar, balsamic vinegar, a scoop of tomato paste, onions and carrots.
 The veggies add lots of extra nutrition and also make for a thick and creamy soup (without cream or any other dairy products).